Jason Katims on Rise and the Tricky Art of Adaption

 The writer-producer, who also was responsible for NBC’s Parenthood, admits that while he was creating Rise — a loose adaptation of the book Drama High, which tells the story of Lou Volpe, the Pennsylvania drama director who elevated his high school’s theater program to one of the best in the nation — he was thinking about the kids from Dillon, Texas, too.
 But he was also figuring out how to take the numerous themes and issues raised in the book and make them resonate with a network audience, one he hopes will continue watching when Rise slides into the This Is Us time slot after this week’s premiere.

-Last week, Katims took some time to talk about his adaptation process; the response to his decision to make Lou Mazzucchelli a straight character, even though Volpe is gay; how sexual identity is handled on the series; and how Rise both echoes and departs from Friday Night Lights.
+Last week, Katims took some time to talk about his adaptation process; the response to his decision to make Lou Mazzuchelli a straight character, even though Volpe is gay; how sexual identity is handled on the series; and how Rise both echoes and departs from Friday Night Lights.

 The concept for Rise was brought to you by your co-producers and by Bob Greenblatt, the chairman of NBC Entertainment, because they had read Drama High and thought of you.
 Tell me about that conversation.